Travel list for babies and children

 For babies over six months, they must have their own seat on the plane, which is usually required on planes with more than one row of seats.

-A list of things to remember when travelling includes things like dummies, toys that make noise (not electronics), medication for infants and children.
+A list of what not to forget when travelling includes things like dummies, toys that make noise (not electronics), medication for infants and children.

-The following is a list of items you may want to bring with you when you travel.
+Here is a list of items you may want to bring with you when you travel.
 This list is not exhaustive and it is up to you to add other items according to your personal needs.
-A reasonable, lightweight suitcase should weigh around 15kg, so make sure it does not exceed the weight limit for luggage at the airport.
+A suitcase should weigh about 15 kg, make sure it does not exceed the weight limit of the luggage at the airport.

 Before going on holiday with a baby or child